 The first part of the collaborative planning meeting is the session review.
-It is during this time that the team takes a detailed look at the prior week to analyze student learning and performance.
-The Session Review Form guides this discussion.
+During this time, the team takes a detailed look at the prior week to analyze student learning and performance.
+The session review form guides this discussion.

-The Session Review Form consists of 8 sections that include:
+The session review form consists of eight sections that include:

 - Problems noted with session implementation,

 - Positive student responses

 - Writing sample data and observations of student problems